peterparkedcar165/regularmod/README.md

 #### Special Mobs:
 ###### Some Hostile mobs will spawn with special effects that will appear in their names, such as:
 ###### Speedy: Increase Movement Speed by 25%.
 ###### Thorny: Increase Armor by 8.
-Attackers have 50% chance to receive damage based on 50% of the Attack Damage of the mob.
+Attackers have 50% chance to receive damage based on 25% of the Armor of the mob.
 ###### Venomous: Attacks apply a Deadly Poison II effect for 8 seconds.
 ###### Sporous: Players in a 4-block radius will suffer a Poison 2 effect for 2 seconds, as long as they are in the range.
 ###### Freezing: Attacks apply a Freezing effect for 8 seconds.